CyberLabSystems/CyberLab_CRT-Royale_Death_To_Pixels_Shader_Preset_Pack/README.md

 # CyberLab_CRT-Royale_Death_To_Pixels_Shader_Preset_Pack

 If you ever wished for a CyberLab Death To Pixels Easymode which had the Reflective Bezel turned off and filled the screen instead, that could perform better on lower end hardware and didn't have so many presets and folders but still gave an excellent quality CRT-Like experience, then perhaps this is exactly what you've been waiting for!

-Enjoy!

 Installation: